JohnBinford/AppleWood-Pointe/readme.md

    -  [Link to the pictures of items submitted by various CraftsMen.](./Collateral/Large-Tools.md)  (Same as link below...) </br> </br>
      -  A link to the PDF of the Large Tools Selection Spreadsheet lies below.
         -  Some browsers won't allow direct links to documents - it just appears to "spin".
         -  If so, just download it using the icon on the top right.
-(An arown pointing down into a little tray.)
+(An arrow pointing down into a little tray.)
      -  [Link to the PDF Final Large Tool Selections.](./Documents/APAV090523Tools-Equipment-Selected.pdf) </br>

    * * *